-Academic Requirement - The Department of Teacher Education has implemented a new academic requirement for admission to the teacher education programs at Catawba College.
-Students entering or re-entering Catawba College in Fall 2014 and beyond are required to have and maintain a minimum 2.75 cumulative GPA for admission to teacher education and through the completion of their licensure program.
+Licensure Concentration Academic Requirement - The Department of Teacher Education has implemented a new academic requirement for admission to the teacher education programs at Catawba College.
+Students entering or re-entering Catawba College in Fall 2014 and beyond are required to have a minimum 2.75 cumulative GPA for admission to teacher education and maintain a minimum 2.75 cumulative GPA through the completion of their licensure program.
 Students who entered Catawba College prior to Fall 2014 are required to have and maintain a minimum 2.50 cumulative GPA for admission to teacher education and through the completion of their licensure program.

 To enter the Licensure concentration, the student must apply and be admitted to the Teacher Education Program.

 Requirements for admissions include:

-- A recommendation by their major advisor; - The required overall academic average on Catawba coursework; - Passing scores on all sections of Praxis I or a composite score as determined by the North Carolina Department of Public Instruction; - · An acceptable criminal background history.
+- A recommendation by their major advisor; - The required overall academic average on Catawba coursework; - Passing scores on all sections of Praxis Core Academic Skills for Educators or a composite score as determined by the North Carolina Department of Public Instruction; - An acceptable criminal background history.